 How do you build a cybersecurity strategy for your business?

 Building a cybersecurity strategy for your business takes effort, but it could mean the difference between surpassing your competitors and going out of business.
-Here are the basic steps to follow developing an effective security strategy.
+Here are the basic steps to follow in developing an effective security strategy.

 Step 1.
 Understand your cyber threat landscape